-A 88 l PE-diesel tank is installed under the forward port bunk in the saloon.
-It is filled through the screw cap on the main deck towards the front starboard side of the cabin roof structure (marked FUEL with symbol).
+A 86 l stainless steel diesel tank is installed under the forward port bunk in the saloon.
+It is filled through the screw cap on the main deck towards the front port side of the cabin roof structure (marked FUEL with symbol).
 Supply of and return to the inboard diesel engine occurs through a fixed copper pipe with fireproof fuel hoses at the ends in accordance with ISO 7840.
-Out-board ventilation of the fuel tank is carried out via a swan's neck in the locker to the starboard deck and exits at the star board side edge under the cover at stern.
+Out-board ventilation of the fuel tank is carried out via a swan neck in the locker to the port deck and exits at the port side edge of the deck.